Wellington is New Zealand’s cool little capital.

 Share a magical romantic evening of stargazing with your loved one at this popular couples attraction.

-19. Take a Walk in the Wellington Botanic Garden
+19. Wellington Botanic Garden

 Head to Wellington Botanical Gardens for some peace and serenity.